🙂Welcome to Year 5!🙂

 Mrs Ashton

-For example, in Maths, combining times-tables knowledge and rounding to estimate and check calculations; or using division facts to find common denominators when working with fractions.
+In Maths children will be consilidating, combining times-tables knowledge and rounding to estimate and check calculations; or using division facts to find common denominators when working with fractions.
 In English, having mastered their phonological reading skills, they can focus on higher-level understanding of texts, through inference, deduction and extending their personal vocabulary; in writing, to combine these to create convincing texts with informed choice and control.

 Children’s personal development is just as important as their academic development and, as they grow and mature, more is expected of them in terms of independence, responsibility and behaviour.
 In Y5, children will be encouraged to think more independently and take more responsibility for their own learning, for their actions and their relations with others.